cucapra/capra-public/src/summer2021.md

 ---
 # CSURP Talk Series

-We're running a series of enrichment talks for undergraduate researchers who are doing research in Bowers CIS this summer.
+We're running a series of enrichment talks for undergraduate researchers who are doing research in the Bowers College this summer.
+The tentative time is Wednesdays at 3pm.
-Time, location, and remote participation details TBD.
+Location and remote participation details TBD.

 <table>
     <thead>